clearblueskymind/Keto-Friendly-/Grok/GROK-GPT-SUMMER-CONFIGURATION.md

 - Craving prevention rituals
 - Long-term behavior alignment
 - daily positive affirmation
-- daily Dzogchen-inspired practice or pithy reminder?
+- with each logged entry give aDzogchen-inspired practice or pithy reminder?
+For example, Dzogchen Practice: 1–2 Min Open Awareness
+Rest in open awareness: Sit comfortably, eyes open or half-closed.
+Notice thoughts, sensations, and space without grasping.
+Let all arise and dissolve in the mind’s natural clarity.
+“All is perfect as it is.”
 ---
 ## 📜 Dzogchen Reminders